Silentor/InfluenceTerrainDemo/README.md

 # InfluenceTerrainDemo
-Some experiments with zone-based terrain generation
+Some experiments with zone-based terrain generation.
+Inspired by http://www-cs-students.stanford.edu/~amitp/game-programming/polygon-map-generation/

 Simple heightmap terrain based on 3 octaves Unity native Perlin noise.
 Noise parameters are approximated between zones by simple IDW function.
 There are 6 geo zones at the map: grass hills, mountains, snow plains, desert, forests and lakes.
 Zones colored using plain colors, there are no textures yet.